tbroyer/gradle-apt-plugin/README.md

 ## Configuration

-Starting with version 0.8, the plugin follows the [proposal to add first-class support for annotation processing to Gradle proper](https://github.com/gradle/gradle/blob/master/design-docs/java-annotation-processing.md), making many things configurable by enhancing source sets and tasks.
+Starting with version 0.8, the plugin makes many things configurable by enhancing source sets and tasks.
-One notable exception is that the proposed new `CompileOptions` properties are actually available on an `aptOptions` object, as the `CompileOptions` cannot actually be enhanced by plugins.

-Each source set gains a few properties:
+Each source set has a few properties:

-* for Gradle < 2.12: `compileOnlyConfigurationName` (read-only `String`) returning the `<sourceSet>CompileOnly` configuration name; Gradle ≥ 2.12 already provides that property
+* `compileOnlyConfigurationName` (read-only `String`) returning the `<sourceSet>CompileOnly` configuration name (Gradle ≥ 2.12 already provides that property natively, this plugin contributes it for earlier Gradle versions)
+* `annotationProcessorConfigurationName` (read-only `String`) returning the `<sourceSet>AnnotationProcessor>` configuration name, starting with version 0.14 (Gradle ≥ 4.6 already provides that property natively, this plugin contributes it for earlier Gradle versions)
-* `aptConfigurationName` (read-only `String`) returning the `<sourceSet>Apt` configuration name
+* `aptConfigurationName` (read-only `String`) returning the `<sourceSet>Apt` configuration name, deprecated in version 0.14, replaced with `annotationProcessorConfigurationName`
+* `annotationProcessorPath`, a `FileCollection` defaulting to the `<sourceSet>AnnotationProcessor` configuration, starting with version 0.14
-* `processorpath`, a `FileCollection` defaulting to the `<sourceSet>Apt` configuration
+* `processorpath`, a `FileCollection` defaulting to the `<sourceSet>Apt` configuration, deprecated in version 0.14, replaced with `annotationProcessorPath`

 Each source set `output` gains a `generatedSourcesDir` property, a `File` defaulting to `${project.buildDir}/generated/source/apt/${sourceSet.name}`.